INTERNATIONAL VOLUNTEERS

 There are between 92 and 94 million volunteers in the European Union [PDF] External link, opens in new window.
 (23% of the population), who either work as regular or occasional volunteers, while the Department of Labour of the US estimates that volunteers represent 25.4% of the total population.

 The EU is strongly promoting youth volunteering with the European Voluntary Service External link, opens in new window..
-The programme is already two decades old and 100,000 volunteers aged 17 to 30 have participated in it.
-Its projects last from two weeks to a full year and they cover all expenses.
+The programme is already two decades old and more than 100,000 volunteers aged 17 to 30 have participated in it.
+Its projects last from two months to a full year and they cover all expenses.